-a.
+- a.
 No hearing requested.
-If no hearing was requested, the revocation period must begin 30 days after the date of the refusal.
+If no hearing was requested, the revocation period must begin 30 days after the date of the refusal. - b.

-b.
 Hearing requested.
 If a hearing was requested, the revocation period must commence 30 days after the date of refusal or immediately upon a final determination that the refusal was improper, whichever is later.

-The periods of revocation, which depend on the number of prior refusals or OWI or OWIrelated violations in a five-year period, are set forth in Appendix B attached to this Information Memorandum.
-An example of how this counting of prior refusals and OWI or OWI-related violations operates follows:
+The periods of revocation, which depend on the number of prior refusals or OWI or OWIrelated violations in a five- or 10-year period, are set forth in Appendix B attached to this Information Memorandum.
+An example of how this counting of prior refusals and OWI or OWIrelated violations operates follows:

-Driver Z improperly refuses to take a chemical test under the implied consent law.
-He has, within the past five years, been convicted, in separate incidents, of OWI and causing great bodily harm by OWI.
-Driver Z is subject to the license revocation periods and related provisions applicable to a third improper refusal within a five-year period.
+In 1994, Driver Z improperly refuses to take a chemical test under the implied consent law.
+He has, within the past 10 years, been convicted, in separate incidents, of OWI (in 1986) and causing great bodily harm by OWI (in 1989).
+Driver Z is subject to the license revocation periods and related provisions applicable to a third improper refusal within a 10-year period.